patroytall/patrick-roy-me/src/documents/process/interview-questions-software.md

 JavaScript Object Notation.
 Data exchange.
 Simple easy to read (debugging) syntax.
 Easy to parse and create.
 Interoperability.
 Openness.

-**What are JSON's limits?**

-Difficult to extend and manage versions.

 **How to express a unicode character in a JSON representation?
-JSON home site?**
+Have you visited the JSON home site?**

 "\ua1b2" in JSON's BNF at json.org.

 **What is a BNF?**

 Backus-Naur Form.
 Metasyntactic notation to specify syntax.
 Rule set with expressions, symbols, and terminals.

+**What are JSON's limits?
+Why has JSON replaced XML in so many contexts?
+What does Protocol Buffers add?**

+JSON is difficult to extend and manage versions.
+JSON fast and easy to read for humans.

 ## Spring